-We experimented with different key/value stores such as BerkeleyDB [15], Tokyo Cabinet [16] and MongoDB [17].
+We experimented with different key/value stores such as BerkeleyDB [19], Tokyo Cabinet [4] and MongoDB [3].
 Among these, BerkeleyDB (Java Edition) exhibited the highest raw read and write throughput in terms of operations per second.
 Hence, we chose it as the key/value system to run our experiments.
 We configured BerkeleyDB for performance without guaranteeing fault-tolerance of the data, because the MapReduce framework takes care of these concerns.
 The transaction log buffers were maintained in memory and only written to stable storage when BerkeleyDB determines that they are full or it is out of main memory.

-C. Qualitative Comparison
+5.3 Qualitative Comparison

-The disk spill and merge approach has the advantage of avoiding the thrashing of in-memory data, unlike BerkeleyDB's caching scheme.
+The disk spill and merge approach has the advantage of encountered.
+When we output the results avoiding the thrashing of in-memory data, unlike BerkeleyDB's cates of the key count number of times.

+caching scheme.
 Similarly, because it is intended specifically for managing partial result storage, it is more lightweight and efficient than a generic disk-spillable key/value store.
 On the other hand, it will not be able to take advantage of any prior knowledge of the distribution of keys, as it treats each of them equally.
 Therefore, in situations where certain keys are significantly more common than others, unnecessary spilling may occur.
-BerkeleyDB, like most key/value stores, performs caching and prefetching of common entries, in order to minimize reading from disk, and can therefore exploit temporal locality.
-We compare these approaches quantitatively in Section VI-C.
+BerkeleyDB, like most key/value stores, performs caching and pre-fetching of common entries, in order to minimize reading from disk, and can therefore exploit temporal locality.
+We compare these approaches quantitatively in Section 6.5.